 Almost every business sales teams have to deal with proposals.
-The proposal can take different forms be it formal proposal in the form PDF or PPT or email or text message.
+The proposal can take different forms be it a formal proposal in the form of PDF or PPT or email or text message.

-But every sales team needs to know the submission deadline for RFP, RFP, RFI, well before time and should be able to create, review and send proposal on time.
+But every sales team needs to know the submission deadline for RFP, RFP, RFI, well before time and should be able to create, review and send proposals on time.